How to Build a Sales Culture for High Performance: A Small Business Guide

 6. Promote Team Collaboration

-Suppose you’re able to create a sales environment that not only encourages communication and group efforts—it becomes incentivized.
+Suppose you can create a sales environment that not only encourages communication and group efforts—it becomes incentivized.
 In that case, your reps will feel a greater sense of community within their respective departments and feel good about asking for team support.
-This ideal situation would be in contrast to negative and toxic sales cultures in which taking down peers is a way to the top.
+This ideal situation would contrast negative and toxic selling cultures in which taking down peers is a way to the top.

 A way to encourage team members to collaborate is through shared commissions or referral incentives.
 Rather than a rep fearing that another person might steal an enormous opportunity from them by asking for help, you can promote collaboration by letting both share the glory of a won deal.
 It also helps to avoid relative performance evaluations where you assess reps against each other.
 Instead, evaluate individual performance against the goals set for them.

-Enabling communication through technology such as CRM systems is an excellent way for teams to stay connected.
-Platforms like Salesforce, for instance, not only let users stay up to date on leads and opportunities through data stored in the records, but also offer the Salesforce Chatter feature.
+Pro tip: Communication within a CRM system is an excellent way for teams to stay connected.
+Platforms like Salesforce not only let users stay up to date on leads and opportunities through data stored in the records but also offer the Salesforce Chatter feature.
 This feature allows individuals and teams to communicate in a messaging channel from within the CRM platform.

 Other tools that foster collaborative efforts include messaging software like Slack.
 Slack lets teams come together in live chat channels to constantly stay in touch with what’s happening.
 Additionally, project management platforms like Trello allow users to oversee, assign, and monitor tasks associated with projects or other long-term campaigns.